glemsom/bedrock-server/README.md

 # Minecraft Bedrock Server
-Minecraft Bedrock edition for Docker ( also Synology )
+Minecraft Bedrock edition for Docker ( also Synology ) - Forked from glemsom/bedrock-server

 ## Usage